 International Postings Programme (iPOST)

-The iPOST initiative helps financial institutions defray part of the costs incurred to send Singapore citizen staff on overseas attachments or postings.
+The iPOST initiative helps financial institutions defray part of the costs incurred in sending Singapore citizen staff on global and regional attachments or postings.
 Find out the eligibility criteria and how to apply.

 What It Is

-iPOST is a leadership development initiative supported by the .
-Its objective is to increase opportunities for Singaporeans to be groomed through international exposure to build capabilities for future global leadership roles.
+The iPOST is a leadership development initiative supported by the .
+Its objective is to increase opportunities for Singaporeans to be groomed through international exposure to build capabilities for future global and regional leadership roles.

 About the FSDF

-The FSDF facilitates the development and enhancement of talent and other infrastructure for Singapore’s financial centre in keeping up with dynamic changes worldwide.
+The FSDF was set up to facilitate the development and enhancement of talent and other infrastructure for Singapore’s financial centre in keeping up with dynamic changes worldwide.
 The FSDF supports various schemes that help Singapore develop a pool of highly skilled professionals in their respective specialist areas.

 Financial institutions and staff must fulfil the following eligibility criteria to qualify for iPOST: